dotnet/AspNetCore.Docs/aspnetcore/blazor/file-downloads.md

 [!INCLUDE[](~/blazor/includes/js-location.md)]

-The following example component downloads the file from the same origin (same domain) that the app uses.
-If the file download is attempted from a different origin (different domain), configure Cross-Origin Resource Sharing (CORS).
+The following example component downloads the file from the same origin that the app uses.
+If the file download is attempted from a different origin, configure Cross-Origin Resource Sharing (CORS).
 For more information, see the [Cross-Origin Resource Sharing (CORS)](#cross-origin-resource-sharing-cors) section.

 :::code language="razor" source="~/../blazor-samples/6.0/BlazorSample_WebAssembly/Pages/file-downloads/FileDownload2.razor":::

 ## Cross-Origin Resource Sharing (CORS)

-Without taking further steps to enable [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/docs/Web/HTTP/CORS), downloading files won't pass CORS checks made by the browser.
+Without taking further steps to enable [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/docs/Web/HTTP/CORS) for files that don't have the same origin as the app, downloading files won't pass CORS checks made by the browser.

 For more information on CORS with ASP.NET Core apps and other Microsoft products and services that host files for download, see the following resources: